kilpkonn/msc-thesis/main.typ

 === Term search in Agda
 Agda @dependently-typed-programming-in-agda is a dependently typed functional programming language and proof assistant.
 It is one of the first languages that has sufficiently good tools for leveraging term search for inductive proofs.
-We will be more interested in the proof assistant part of Agda, as it is the one leveraging the term search to help the programmer with come with proofs.
+We will be more interested in the proof assistant part of Agda, as it is the one leveraging the term search to help the programmer come up with proofs.
 As there are multiple options, we picked two that seem the most popular or relevant for our use case.
 We chose Agsy as this is the well-known tool that is part of the Agda project itself, and Mimer, which attempts to improve on Agsy.